-Ethically produced using post-consumer recycled paper printed with vegetable based inks.
+The rainfall chart is a handy way to keep a weather record and an eye on events over the year.
+Produced using post-consumer recycled paper printed with vegetable based inks with 100% of profits donated to Permafund, through Permaculture Australia, a registered charity supporting projects globally.
 Internationally relevant and filled with thought provoking images that support and reinforce your values every day of the year.
-All profits donated to Permafund – supporting permaculture projects internationally.

 Organise your garden, your life and share your schedule with this deceptively simple but thought-provoking permaculture calendar – for your home or workplace.
 Illustrating one of the twelve permaculture design principles for each month, gives you the time to absorb them.
 Each example includes an image and story of locally appropriate sustainable living and design.